uchicago-psd-it/puppet-tcpwrappers/README.markdown

   }
 }
 ```

-### Using hiera data to create multiple tcpwrappers rules
+### Using hiera data to create multiple tcpwrappers rules with the default behavior

 ```yaml
  ---